smehta12/reddit_summarizer/README.md

 # Reddit Thread Summarizer

 This project summarizes reddit thread.
-It uses OpenAPI Text Da-Vinci model and Huggingface T5 models to summarize.
+It provides the full solution for the summarization that how it can be handeled for the fast responses.
+It uses OpenAPI Text Da-Vinci model and
+Huggingface T5 models to summarize.
 In the end it chooses best one using unsupervised evaluation methods among multiple models and returns the text to user.